 $60000 a year budget

-I’ve already said that I consider $60,000 per year a really good salary; however, that may not hold true for everyone’s lifestyle.
+I’ve already said that I consider $60,000 per year is a good salary; however, that may not hold true for everyone’s lifestyle.
 Here is a list of monthly expenses that you may also need to include.

 If I made that amount per year, this is how I would budget my cost of living.
 I will base it on the lower after-tax monthly paycheck of $3,733.33.